beyarkay/genghis/README.md

 ## TODO
 * Automatically start the battleserver every hour through crontab, and automate this in the init.sh
+* Migrate all the host's bot files to a separate directory
 * Add in a difference checking between the bots
 * Allow the bots to eat each other
 * Add an easy-setup system